-Eating rabbit feces isn’t the end of the world for your pup, but if he starts showing any symptoms of ill health in the week or so afterwards, it is worth discussing the situation with your veterinarian.
+Eating rabbit feces isn’t the end of the world for your pup, but if he starts showing any symptoms of ill health in the week or so afterward, it is worth discussing the situation with your veterinarian.

 My Dog Ate Rabbit Poop: What Now?

 If Fido just recently ate some rabbit feces, there are a few steps you can take.
-By following these steps, you’ll be sure that your veterinarian has all the information they need, and that your pup will be in a good place to take whatever action your vet recommends.
+By following these steps, you’ll be sure that your veterinarian has all the information they need and that your pup will be in a good place to take whatever action your vet recommends.

 Step 1: Secure Your Dog